Arjun-Mota/arjun-mota.github.io/_posts/algorithm_intuition/2020-08-08-linear-regression.md

 \bar{x}
 \\) </span>
 is mean of x and  <span id="inline_equation">\\(\bar{y}\\) </span> is mean of y.
-Sum of multiplied differences of x from it's mean and y from it's mean are divided by sum of squared differences between x from it's mean.<br/>
+Sum of multiplied differences of x from it's mean and y from it's mean are divided by sum of squared differences of x from it's mean.<br/>
 If bias b is not given then it is calculated as below:
 <span id="centered_equation">
 \begin{array}{cccc}